matushorvath/xzintbit/doc/Language.md

 1001,8,0,7,1101,42,0,0,13
 ```

-This is the pattern used to dereference pointers.
+This pattern can be used to dereference pointers.
 Value of the `tmp` symbol is the memory address 3 bytes forward.
 In other words, it points to the 3ʳᵈ parameter of the following instruction.

 Let's say the value stored at address `ptr` is 13, and we want to set the value at address 13 to 42.
 If we used C, this is what we want to do: